South China Morning Post

 The South China Morning Post (SCMP), with its Sunday edition, the Sunday Morning Post, is a Hong Kong–based English-language newspaper owned by Alibaba Group.
 Founded in 1903 by Tse Tsan-tai and Alfred Cunningham, it has remained Hong Kong's newspaper of record since British colonial rule.
 Editor-in-chief Tammy Tam succeeded Wang Xiangwei in 2016.
 The SCMP prints paper editions in Hong Kong and operates an online news website that is blocked in mainland China.

-The newspaper's circulation has been relatively stable for years, totaling about 100,000 daily copies as of 2025.
+The newspaper's circulation has been relatively stable for years, totaling about 100,000 daily copies as of 2015.
 In a 2019 survey by the Chinese University of Hong Kong, the SCMP was regarded relatively as the most credible paid newspaper in Hong Kong.
-The Guardian has described the SCMP as "Hong Kong's most prestigious English-language newspaper," and it reaches 35 million readers across multiple platforms (as of September 2024).
+The Guardian has described the SCMP as "Hong Kong's most prestigious English-language newspaper," and it reaches 35 million monthly readers across multiple platforms (as of September 2024).

 The SCMP was owned by Rupert Murdoch's News Corporation from 1986 until it was acquired by Malaysian real estate tycoon Robert Kuok in 1993.
 On 5 April 2016, Alibaba Group acquired the media properties of the SCMP Group, including the SCMP.
 In January 2017, former Digg CEO Gary Liu became the SCMPs chief executive officer.

 Since the change of ownership in 2016, concerns have been raised about the paper's editorial independence and self-censorship.
-Critics including The New York Times, Der Spiegel, and The Atlantic have alleged that the paper is on a mission to promote China's soft power abroad.
+Critics, including The New York Times, Der Spiegel, and The Atlantic have alleged that the paper is on a mission to promote China's soft power abroad.
+Academic studies have found that the newspaper has since shifted its editorial stance closer to a position of the Chinese government and portrays the country in a positive light.
+A 2021 content analysis found SCMP to be a more effective conveyor of China's soft power than state media due to its tone and style.

 History

 Origins

 Anti-Qing revolutionary Tse Tsan-tai and British journalist Alfred Cunningham (克寧漢) founded the South China Morning Post in 1903, publishing its first issue on 6 November 1903.

-The purpose of founding the SCMP is disputed, although it has been attributed to supporting the reform movement in the late-Qing Empire.
+The purpose of founding the SCMP is disputed, although it has been attributed to supporting the reform movement in the late-Qing dynasty.

 Early editorials were mainly written by British journalists, such as Cunningham, Douglas Story and Thomas Petrie, while Tse attracted business to the newspaper.
 The editors maintained a good relationship with the Hong Kong government.
 In 1904, the newspaper's circulation was 300 copies.

 The newspaper faced competition from three English-language newspapers: the Hong Kong Daily Press, China Mail, and Hong Kong Telegraph.